-To learn more about Lindsey Price, please visit her website here.
+To learn more about Alexander Reben, please visit his website here.

 Mariepet Mangosing is a bi-coastal writer and graphic designer from Jersey City.
 She has worked in brand packaging, web and print design for the past decade.
 Her feature length screenplay The Batholiths has been shortlisted in the Macro x Blacklist Feature Screenwriting Incubator program.
 In her work, she advocates mental wellness and accurate cultural representation in film, television and other media.
 She examines relationship dynamics through a first-generation immigrant lens.
 She has her BA in Visual Communications from Ramapo College of New Jersey and is an MFA candidate in Screenwriting at Loyola Marymount University.